 Starlings are a representation of group etiquette and our standing within that clique.
 Their presence encourages us to recognize and embrace our social status, whatever it may be, as it allows us to see highly of ourselves for utmost certainty and peace.
 They signify the importance of communication in relationships, serving as a reminder to be mindful of the things you say and highlighting the tendency of people to misunderstand, which in turn does more harm than good.

-On the other hand, starlings embody destruction and lack of respect towards other’s property and feelings.
-A flock can act viciously, evicting even the much larger birds from their nests, breaking their eggs, and killing their young.
+On the other hand, starlings embody destruction and a lack of respect towards other’s property and feelings.
+A flock can act viciously, evicting even the much larger birds from their nests, breaking their eggs (they lay blue eggs), and killing their young.
 They epitomize our negative and at times hurtful traits, showing disrespect towards other people, breaking their hearts, and damaging relationships.

 As a spirit animal, starlings imbue in us the significance of family and community and of learning how to co-exist with the people around us without creating any sort of tension.
 The appearance of starlings in your life may indicate that you need to further understand the pecking order within family relationships and that doing so would help promote peace and unity.
 But the starling’s aggressive nature also tells us that breaking away from people, even family members, especially if they have proven to be highly toxic and hurtful is not at all bad.
 Starlings awaken in us to prioritize family relationships without forgetting to look out after ourselves.